Featured Image Credit: Photo by Greg Raines on Unsplash

 If you’re trying to guess what someone else is thinking, it helps to start with broad questions that slowly narrow down to get it right.

-You win the round if you can successfully guess what the other person is thinking within 21 questions.
+You win the round if you can guess the other person’s thoughts within 21 questions.
 If you’re feeling a little extra competitive, you can assign points based on how many remaining questions you have before getting the correct answer.

 Six Degrees of Separation

-Here’s another road trip classic for two players, especially for movie buffs.
+Here’s another road trip classic for two players.

 Six Degrees of Separation got a second wind when it became an iconic meme in the early days of the internet known as Six Degrees of Kevin Bacon.